hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3502

-O mankind, fear your Lord and dread a day when no father will avail his son, nor will a son avail his father anything.
+O people, fear your Lord and dread a day when no father will avail his son, nor will a son avail his father anything.
 The promise of Allah is true, so do not let the life of this world deceive you, nor let the Chief Deceiver [Satan] deceive you concerning Allah.

 # 3503